DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 ## Schedule
 Important updates from the instructor will be marked **in bold**.

-### Tue 6 Sept
+### Thu 26 Jan
 - Bring a mask to wear in our classroom (extras will be available), and bring a laptop computer (or use a desktop in the classroom).
-- Introductions
-- Overview of the syllabus, past projects, and our Hartford community-learning partner, the Center for Leadership and Justice <https://cljct.org>
+- Overview of the syllabus, Hartford community-learning partners, and past projects
-- Advice from TA Victoria Asfalg about how to succeed in this course
 - Sample quiz about syllabus for 1-point bonus, due in class on [Moodle](https://moodle.trincoll.edu)
 - Why data visualization matters in the "disinformation age".
 See Hands-On DataViz (HODV), Chapter 1 <https://handsondataviz.org/introduction.html>
 - What sparks your interest in this course?
 Anonymous free-write on [shared Google Doc](https://docs.google.com/document/d/1437B23rAci_1DOFJrhpCVv0O3wUbAgFtslcTyZyxavI/edit)
-- Why data visualization matters to me: Telling and showing hidden stories of inequality in [On The Line book-in-progress](https://ontheline.trincoll.edu)
+- Why data visualization matters to me: Telling and showing hidden stories of housing and education inequality in [On The Line book-in-progress](https://ontheline.trincoll.edu)

-### Thu 8 Sept
+### Tue 31 Jan
 - Overview of Learning Goal #1: Strengthen Your Spreadsheet Skills.
 Start reading and doing sample exercises in HODV Chapter 2 <https://handsondataviz.org/spreadsheet.html>
   - Copy, Share, and Convert Google Sheets
   - Geocode locations